BlakeFraser/os_assignment_3/comp2002-os-mergesort/README.txt

 Main Features:
 Parallel sorting and stable merging, with a thread safe design.

 Summarise the main features of your program.
 It is also appropriate to instruct the user how to use your program.

 ## Testing

+Testing was conducted using multiple test files, firstly mergesorttest.c was used to verify the sorting algorithm test_buildargs.c
 This section should detail how you tested your code.
 Simply stating "I ran it a few times and it seems to work" is not sufficient.
 Your testing needs to be detailed here.